dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 Mentors and Project Ideas
 -------------------------

-Mentors and project ideas are hosted on each member project's wiki on a dedicated Google Summer of Code page.
+Mentor names and project ideas are hosted on each member project's wiki on a dedicated Google Summer of Code page.
 See each of the member projects, linked below, for more details about any project:

 BioPerl: